thiagocapuano/waves-documentation/en/waves-environment/waves-protocol/sponsored-fee.md

 Only the issuer of an asset can set up sponsorship.
 The sponsorship is set by giving the rate at which fee in an asset is converted to Waves.

-### Feature activation

-* SponsorFeeTransaction is invalid unless "Fee Sponsorship" feature isn't activated.
-* After "Fee Sponsorship" feature activation SponsorFeeTransaction is available to process, but it starts work only after 10000 blocks after activation.
-Before that, the Asset Fee calculation remains unchanged.
-* After 10000 blocks sponsor pays 1/minSponsoredAssetFee for each token used fo fee.

 ### Implementation